cycomachead/thesis/contents/walkthrough.md

 These features are:

 * <b>Creating / Editing Questions</b> - A question contains a test file, a points value, and a starter file.
 * <b>Creating / Editing Courses</b> - Courses describe connections to the LMS.
-Each course has a key, and some policy settings.
+Each course has a key and some policy settings.
-* <b>Creating / Editing Admin Dashboards</b> - Admin dashboards provide status of student performance.
+* <b>Creating / Editing Admin Dashboards</b> - Admin dashboards provide the status of student performance.
 This initial version is based entirely on custom SQL queries, but they can be powerful.
 These dashboards were a significant benefit in doing analysis for this report and were shared with TAs during the course.

 ![A dashboard showing the first two labs the submission times for autograder requests for.](images/graphs-overview.png)